ablanco1950/SKLEARN_HitRate_vs_Sensitivity/README.md

 For the rest, given the diferrences in the results for each model and as are only 20 records to check, the results should be checked manually by an expert.

-Comparing with other program and environment:

-Project https://github.com/ablanco1950/SUSY_WEIGHTED_V1 results are obtained with a hit rate higher than NAIVE BAYES

 REFERENCES:

 To the SUSY.csv file: